-Focus on Marriage and Family Therapy in the Mental Health Counseling MS Program
+Focus on Marriage and Family Therapy (MFT) in the Mental Health Counseling MS Program

 The courses for this master’s in clinical mental health counseling for marriage and family therapy were selected to fit the requirements of the Certified Clinical Mental Health Counselor (CCMHC) credential, the National Certified Counselor (NCC) credential and the Arizona Board of Behavioral Health Examiners.

-Graduates with an MFT degree take a family-oriented approach to assessing, diagnosing and treating mental, emotional, behavioral and interpersonal issues.
+Graduates with a clinical mental health counseling MS degree focused on MFT take a family-oriented approach to assessing, diagnosing and treating mental, emotional, behavioral and interpersonal issues.
 MFTs are professionals with an in-depth understanding of psychotherapy and family systems.
 As a student at GCU, you will be inspired to develop your understanding of the Christian worldview and faith-based ethics as you study the curriculum.
 Future counselors are encouraged to adopt a compassionate and empathetic approach to counseling while maintaining professional boundaries.

 Work Toward Family and Marriage Licensure